immcantation/scoper/docs/topics/spectralClones.md

 See also
 -------------------

-See [plotCloneSummary](plotCloneSummary.md) plotting summary results.
+See [plotCloneSummary](plotCloneSummary.md) for plotting summary results.
+See [groupGenes](http://www.rdocumentation.org/packages/alakazam/topics/groupGenes) for more details about grouping requirements.